HigherOrderCO/Bend/README.md

 The tagged lambda and applications are compiled to `dup` `inet` nodes with different tag values for each label.
 This allows for different commutation rules, check [HVM-Core](https://github.com/HigherOrderCO/hvm-core/tree/main#language) to learn more about it.

 ### *limitations:
-- When using a built-in ADT (created using the `data` keyword), it must not contain fields
 - The function must not be recursive
 - There must not be labels in common between the function and what you want to vectorize over